arq5x/bits/README.rst

 Install the GNU Scientific Libraries (GSL).

     - This is typically quite simple, as one can use package managers.
-        - e.g., for OS X using Homebrew: brew install gsl
+        - e.g., for OS X using Homebrew: `brew install gsl`
-        - e.g., for Ubuntu: apt-get gsl
+        - e.g., for Ubuntu: `apt-get install gsl`

 Download and install the CUDA toolkit.